 Located about 25 minutes from Old Montreal is Downtown Montreal.
 We walked through old lanes and reached Downtown in 25 minutes.
 (Its a 12 minute cab ride, if you do not wish to walk)

 Just like any other major Canadian city, downtown Montreal had high rise buildings, manicured lanes, shopping centers, some churches and some monuments.

-Here is a picture of us by the Olympic House.
+Here is a picture of us by the Olympic House in Downtown, commemorating its Olympic heritage.
 You can see the sky-rise buildings too (like the Bean or the Cloud Gate in Chicago 🙂 )